Open-source Hardware (OSH) Registry

 This repo is modeled after the Arduino Library Registry and the way it works.
 The idea is to allow new open-source hardware projects to register here by making a pull request against a simple flat file that adds a new project.
 In this way, the public is encouraged to add new projects.

 However, the Arduino community is mature and has a standardized and accepted libary.json file format.
-No consensus has yet formed in the open source hardware community, although we advocate the Open Know-How (OKH) standard.
+No consensus has yet formed in the open source hardware community, although the OSH team advocates the Open Know-How (OKH) standard.

-We are seeking a registry that can take advantage of the OKH, but does not rely on it, or even depend on git as a hosting mechanism.
+The OSH Registry team aims to build a registry that can take advantage of the OKH, but not rely on it, or even git, as a hosting mechanism.

 Status: